 Education: Doctor of Pharmacy, Rutgers University (2018)

-Practice/Research Interests: Antimicrobial stewardship, antimicrobial resistance, infections in immunocompromised patients
+Practice/Research Interests: Gram-negative resistance, antimicrobial stewardship, infections in immunocompromised patients

 Michelle Ting, PharmD is the antimicrobial stewardship and infectious diseases pharmacist at Rhode Island Hospital, performing antimicrobial stewardship functions and participating in multidisciplinary rounds with the infectious diseases consult team.
 She serves on the Lifespan Antimicrobial Stewardship Program Committee and the Infection Control Committee.
 She also serves as a guest lecturer at Johnson and Wales University and Bryant University, in addition to precepting students from local schools of pharmacy.